 What is Insurance Fraud?

-What Types of Insurance Fraud or Other Crimes Does the Fraud Unit Handle?
+What Types of Insurance Fraud Does the District Attorney’s Office handle?

 Automobile Insurance Fraud

 Automobile insurance fraud is one of the most widespread and lucrative fraud problems in the United States.
 The effects of automobile insurance fraud are significant for both the insurance companies and ultimately the consumer with increased insurance costs (National Insurance Crime Bureau estimates that $200-$300 per year is added to each individual insurance premium).
 Additionally, some of these automobile insurance schemes come with substantial physical risks to the law abiding citizens of our community.
 The Napa County District Attorney’s Office in partnership with the California Department of Insurance actively investigates allegations of automobile insurance fraud.
 By educating and informing the public of this problem, we strive to minimize the impact of this type of fraud in our community.

 Read the helpful document, Automobile Insurance Fraud: What you need to know (PDF).

 Workers' Compensation Insurance Fraud

 Workers’ compensation fraud is a serious community and statewide issue, which impacts industry, employers, the medical profession, insurance companies, employees, and local businesses. $10 billion in workers’ compensation claims are filed each year in the state of California.
 It is estimated that 10% to 30% of those claims are fraudulent, costing California consumers $5 billion per year.
 The District Attorney’s Office is committed to serve our community by pursuing criminal cases related to workers’ compensation insurance fraud.
 By doing so, Napa County will continue to be a place where employers and employees are treated in accordance with the law, and honest businesses can compete fairly.